Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 classes: wide
 ---

-Ever heard of [Catch Me If You Can](https://en.wikipedia.org/wiki/Catch_Me_If_You_Can) ?
-In this movie, the main character impersonates many professions mainly by appropriating their uniforms, specific behaviours and lingos, and everybody fall for it !
+Ever heard of [Catch Me If You Can](https://en.wikipedia.org/wiki/Catch_Me_If_You_Can)?
+In this movie, the main character impersonates many professions, mainly by adopting their uniforms, specific behaviors, and jargon, and everyone falls for it!

 <figure>
     <p align="center">